-Annual Number of Calls per Officer, 1980 - 2022
+Annual Number of Calls per Officer, 1980 - 2023

 As mentioned previously, the chief, assistant chief, detective and SRO typically do not respond to calls on a regular basis, so the numbers each patrol officer responded to are significantly higher than shown.
 This graph assumes being fully staffed for the entire year.
-The drop in this graph can easily be attributed with the addition of 16th officer in 2021 and lower than normal call volume this year.
+To adjust the numbers to account for the chief, assistant chief, the SRO, and the detective not taking calls, the number is 699.